Bowen

 AreaSearch assessment of residential development activity positions Bowen among the top 25% of areas assessed nationwide

-The area reflects a transitioning market with around 235 people per approval.
-According to the latest AreaSearch quarterly estimate, Bowen is forecasted to gain approximately 2,707 residents by 2041.
+New development consists of 72% detached houses and 28% townhouses or apartments, maintaining the area's low-density character and attracting space-seeking buyers with an average of around 236 people per dwelling approval.
+Looking ahead, Bowen is projected to grow by approximately 2,550 residents by 2041, according to AreaSearch's latest quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development